ICML2019Submission4307/pytorch-kaldi/README.md

 # Implementation of HCGS using PyTorch-Kaldi Speech Recognition Toolkit
 PyTorch-Kaldi is an open-source repository for developing state-of-the-art DNN/HMM speech recognition systems.
 The DNN part is managed by PyTorch, while feature extraction, label computation, and decoding are performed with the Kaldi toolkit.
-We are using
+We are using the PyTorch-Kaldi toolkit to implement Hierarchical Coarse-Grain Sparisification of LSTM networks.

+The Pytorch-Kaldi repository can be found [here](https://github.com/mravanelli/pytorch-kaldi)

 [See a short introductory video on the PyTorch-Kaldi Toolkit](https://www.youtube.com/watch?v=VDQaf0SS4K0&t=2s)